Table Of Contents

 0.6%

 Popular gateways include Shopify Payments, PayPal, Stripe, Razorpay (India), and PayU.
-(Cash on Delivery is a payment method, not a gateway.)
-Before launch, check transaction fees, payout timelines, supported countries, refund charges, and international payment support, because each of those affects your real margin.
+Before launch, check transaction fees, payout timelines, supported countries, refund charges, and international payment support.
+Each of those affects your real margin in ways that don't show up in your revenue dashboard.

 You can't grow profit you can't see.
 Tracking the right numbers tells you whether the business is genuinely healthy or just busy.
-The core metrics every new store should watch:
+These are the metrics every store should watch from day one:

 • ROAS (return on ad spend): revenue generated per dollar of ad spend